Quantique-Realm/Image-Colorizer-using-manga-dataset/README.md

 Further changes could be done like add 5 layers for downscaling and upscaling.
-5 downscaling layers in discriminator. batch_size of 64 to reduce noise in image.
+5 downscaling layers in discriminator.
+Batch_size of 64 to reduce noise in image generated.